High School Programs

 The Northeast Ohio Medical University (NEOMED) Brain Bee is a live Q&A competition that tests the neuroscience knowledge of high school students.
 Students will compete to determine who is the “Best Brain.”
 All questions will be taken from the book, Brain Facts, which is a free download at www.sfn.org.

 Competition is open to students between the ages of 14 and 18.
 Saturday tutoring sessions are available from 9 a.m. to noon starting Aug.
-23, 2014.
-The winner of the NEOMED Brain Bee will receive ground transportation, lodging and meals for themselves and a support team (Support team to include an adult chaperone and 2 high schools students of the winners choosing) to attend the National Brain Bee Competition in Baltimore, Md. in March 2015.
+14, 2015.
+The winner of the NEOMED Brain Bee will qualify to attend the National Brain Bee Competition in San Diego, Calif. in 2016.